dukelec/cdbus_gui/Readme.md

 #### Waveform Plots:
  - Supports real-time display and long data recording, including FFT visualization.
  - Supports multiple windows with adjustable sizes.
- - If some serial data packets are lost, placeholders are inserted to prevent later waveform data from connecting to previous segments.
  - Mouse wheel with `Shift` or `Ctrl` scales the `X` or `Y` axis; by default, both axes scale together.
  - Touchscreen zoom and independent `X`/`Y` scaling are supported.
  - Double-click to reset the view (zoom to fit).
 Hold the left or middle mouse button to pan.